Good Omens (TV series): Reception

+Critical response

-Good Omens has received generally positive reviews.
-On Rotten Tomatoes, it has an approval rating of 84% based on 97 reviews, with an average score of 7.28 out of 10.
-The site's critical consensus reads: "A smörgåsbord of heavenly imagery and irreverent hilarity, Good Omens works thanks to Michael Sheen and David Tennant's very-nearly-holy (or maybe unholy?) chemistry—though, at only six episodes long, it's a rare adaptation that may have benefited from being a little less faithful to the good book."
-On Metacritic it has a score of 66% based on reviews from 21 critics, indicating "generally favorable reviews".
+The first series of Good Omens has received positive reviews from critics.
+On Rotten Tomatoes, it has an approval rating of 84% with an average score of 7.3/10, based on 100 reviews.
+The website's critical consensus reads, "A smörgåsbord of heavenly imagery and irreverent hilarity, Good Omens works thanks to Michael Sheen and David Tennant's very-nearly-holy (or maybe unholy?) chemistry – though, at only six episodes long, it's a rare adaptation that may have benefited from being a little less faithful to the good book."
+On Metacritic, it has a score of 66 out of 100 based on 21 reviews, indicating "generally favorable reviews".

+The second series also received positive reviews from critics.
+On Rotten Tomatoes, it has an approval rating of 87% with an average score of 7.4/10, based on 61 reviews.
+The website's critical consensus reads, "Boding well for the series' longevity, Good Omens' second season is even more splendid than the first."
+On Metacritic, it has a score of 68 out of 100 based on 16 reviews, indicating "generally favorable reviews".

 Petition for cancellation

-An online petition erroneously requesting that Netflix cancel Good Omens reportedly received more than 20,000 signatures from people objecting to its content, perhaps unaware that it was actually on Amazon and had already been released in full.
-The petition, posted as part of a campaign by US religious organization Return to Order, criticized the show's irreverent treatment of topics relating to satanism and the devil, and the use of a female voice for God.
+An online petition requesting that the streaming service (misidentified as Netflix) cancel Good Omens reportedly received more than 20,000 signatures from people objecting to its content; it was actually on Amazon Prime.
+The petition, posted as part of a campaign by US religious organization Return to Order, criticized the show's irreverent treatment of topics relating to Satanism and the devil, and the use of a female voice for God.
 The original petition was removed from the site, corrected and reposted.